ogecko/alpaca-benro-polaris/docs/installation.md

 11. Wait for connection.
 It should show `No internet, open`

 One last step is to review the file  `driver/config.toml`.
 You will need to change the `site_latitude` and `site_longitude` to ensure the driver calculates the correct slewing co-ordinates for your location.
-All other settings can be left as defaultt or tweaked.
+All other settings can be left as default or tweaked.

 Fingers crossed, you can now start the Alpaca Benro Polaris Driver (as above).